kabir325/File_system_in_C/README.md

 # File_system_in_C

-This is a sort of simulation of a file explorer using tree data structure.
+This is a terminal based simulation of a file explorer using tree data structure.

-The tree structure used is a multilevel tree which has option to treverse up and down both using pointers.
+## Structure Defination
 Metadata structure represents a file wich has a name, path, content and other details about it.
 ```
 struct Metadata {